CambridgeSemiticsLab/nena_corpus/docs/nena_format.md

 #### Foreign Language Tag

-NENA texts occasionally contain words or stretches of words spoken in a language foreign to NENA (e.g. English words like "OK", but also place names).
-These words are are wrapped in identical foreign language tags.
-The tags consist of an open angle bracket, a [valid language code](../standards/foreign_languages.json) and a closing angle bracket on either side of the foreign string.
-For example:
+NENA texts occasionally contain words or stretches of words spoken in a language foreign to NENA.
+These words should be indicated with an opening single angle bracket (<), a [valid language code](../standards/foreign_languages.json), a colon, the foreign words, and a single closing bracket:

 ```
-This is some NENA. <Du>Dit is niet NENA<Du>
+This is some NENA. <Du: Dit is niet NENA>
 ```

-The language codes in the first and last tag must match.
-Any number of words are allowed inside the foreign language tags.
+Any number of words are allowed in a foreign language tag, but the tag should not take up a substantial portion of the NENA text.

 #### Speaker Tag

 Many NENA texts are conversational and consist of multiple conversants.
 An additional speaker from the main informant may be indicated with an opening guillemet («) followed by the speaker's name or initials, a colon, the speaker's words, and a closing guillemet (»):

 ```
 «GK: maxlèta?»